-New Fire Protection Engineering Course Offered in Fall 2014
+Fire Protection Engineering Course Offered in Fall 2015

 - This course presents an introduction to the global problem of wildland fires with an overview of the social, political and environmental related issues.
-The course includes detailed coverage of the science, technology and applications used to predict, prevent and suppress wildland fires. - Some specific topics covered will include relevant codes and standards, remote sensing, fire spread theory, risk mapping, research instrumentation, suppression, ignition sources and extreme fire behavior.
-Engineering analyses in many of these areas, as well as specific coverage of fire protection design in the wildland-urban interface will also be covered. - Students are expected to have an undergraduate-level understanding of calculus, fluid dynamics, heat transfer and thermodynamics; however students without these requirements showing a strong interest are encouraged to contact the instructor for permission to take the course.
+The course includes detailed coverage of the science, technology and applications used to predict, prevent and suppress wildland fires.
+An undergraduate and graduate section will be offered. - Some specific topics covered will include relevant codes and standards, remote sensing, fire spread theory, risk mapping, research instrumentation, suppression, ignition sources and extreme fire behavior.
+Engineering analyses in many of these areas, as well as specific coverage of fire protection design in the wildland-urban interface will also be covered. - Guest lectures from the US Forest Service, Maryland Forest Service and National Institute of Standards and Technology will connect students to experts in the field.
+Experiments on ignition of materials, flame spread and fuel mapping, as well as fire modeling using Behave Plus and FarSITE will be included in the course. - Undergraduates are expected to have a junior-level standing in engineering or a senior-level standing in other majors; however students without these requirements showing a strong interest are encouraged to contact the instructor for permission to take the course.